Non-stationary spatio-temporal point process modeling for high-resolution COVID-19 data

 \subsection{Model interpretation}

-To evaluate our model's goodness-of-fit, we compare the in-sample estimations of different models on the one-week-ahead number of cases, which is performed as follows.
+To evaluate our model's goodness-of-fit, we compare the in-sample estimations of different models on the one-week-ahead number of cases, performed as follows.
 We first fit the model using the entire 28 weeks of data.
 The in-sample estimation can then be obtained by feeding the same data into the fitted model and finding an empirical expectation of the conditional intensity at a given week according to the equation \eqref{eq:conditional-intensity}.
 We compare our model with five baselines that are commonly adopted in modeling infectious epidemics: (a) Homogeneous Poisson process (as a sanity check); (b) Susceptible-Infectious-Recovered (SIR) model; (c) Autoregressive (AR) time series model; (d) Epidemic-type aftershock sequence (ETAS) model; (e) Our model without exogenous effects (NSSTPP$-$Exo).
-See Appendix~\ref{append:baseline} for a detailed review of the baseline methods and their hyper-parameter choices.
+See Appendix~\ref{append:additional-experiments} for a detailed review of the baseline methods and their hyper-parameter choices.
+Here we focus on predicting the number of cases for each comuna, which is a subregion of the city (instead of predicting the occurrence of an event), to compare the predictive accuracy with other discrete methods.
+In practice, it can be calculated by $\int_{s\in S^*} \hat\lambda(t^*, s) ds$ using numerical integration, where $t^*$ denotes the time and $S^*$ denotes the region of comuna that we want to predict in.
 Fig.~\ref{fig:linechart-comparison} shows the estimated number of cases by different models in each comuna of Cali.
-More results are summarized in Table~\ref{tab:in-sample-estimation}, where we adopt two commonly-used metrics for performance evaluation, including log-likelihood and MAE.
+Table 1 summarizes the in-sample estimation performance measured by two commonly used performance metrics, the log-likelihood and MAE.
+In Appendix~\ref{append:additional-experiments}, we first present the results of prediction uncertainty quantification and then compare the performance using different temporal kernels.
 The results show that our method outperforms other baseline approaches in both log-likelihood and MAE.
-Besides, we observe a significant performance gain compared to the ETAS model, which emphasizes the importance of the non-stationarity of the spatial kernel in capturing complex spatio-temporal pattern.
+Besides, we observe a significant performance gain compared to the ETAS model, which emphasizes the importance of the non-stationarity of the spatial kernel in capturing complex spatio-temporal patterns.